 Suddenly a thought came flying at him and he blurted out, "are you busy later?"

 Now he was totally winging it, but a vague idea was forming in his mind of a way to fix this.
 Not only to fix it, but to do what he should have done awhile ago.
-Because it was obvious from her reaction that he had indeed interpreted her note correctly.
+Because it was obvious from Emily's reaction that he had indeed interpreted her note correctly.

 That was one hell of a token of her affection.